Reliable Security for Concurrent Programs (RSCP)

 Rely and Guarantee

+We developed a novel style for verifying information-flow security in a compositional manner.
+Our approach [MSS11] draws inspiration from rely-guarantee-style reasoning, which is popular for verifying conventional system properties.
+To our knowledge, this is the first time that this style of reasoning could be adapted to an information-flow analysis for concurrent programs.
 Our approach to rely-guarantee-style reasoning allows one to exploit information about the synchronisation between threads to improve the precision of an information-flow analysis.
 A distinctive feature of this approach is that it does not prescribe the use of particular synchronisation primitives.
 This makes our approach compatible with different languages and different styles of concurrent programming.

 Scheduler-Independent Declassification

 The controlled declassification of secrets has received much attention in research, though mostly for sequential programs.
-In [1], we propose a novel security property WHAT&WHERE that aims at controlling what secrets may be declassified where in a multi-threaded program.
+In [LMP12], we propose a novel security property WHAT&WHERE that aims at controlling what secrets may be declassified where in a multi-threaded program.
 This is non-trivial, since further, subtle information leaks can occur.
 In particular, information can be leaked via scheduling.
 We show that WHAT&WHERE adequately characterizes controlled declassification of secrets independent of the scheduler under which a program is executed and present a security type system that enforces the property.

-Ongoing Collaborations of the MAIS Group within RS3
+Collaborations of the MAIS Group during RS3

 Conference Publications with Results from RSCP